What is it about pointy ears?

 open/close all folders

 Anime & Manga

 - Elves in Record of Lodoss War, Those Who Hunt Elves, Rune Soldier Louie and many other imitators of Lodoss.
 Dwarves, such as Ghim, have smaller, less pointy ears that look a bit more humanoid.

 - Lodoss War was the Trope Codifier for "jigokumimi" on elves; that specific style of long, tapered ear bled into every following depiction of elves in Japanese media and even into a large number of western productions, most notably Warcraft.

-- Henry in Chibi Vampire
+- All vampires in Chibi Vampire.